Song of the Bailing Man: Background

 The recording sessions for Song of the Bailing Man were reportedly stressful and contentious.
 After the success of their previous album The Art of Walking, the band wanted to pursue a more focused project.
 Geoff Travis, head of Rough Trade Records, suggested British producer Adam Kidron, who took over production from Paul Hamann for the album.

-The departure of Scott Kraus, led to Feelies drummer Anton Fier joining the group.
+Following the departure of Scott Krauss, Feelies drummer Anton Fier joined the group.
+He had previously performed with the band as a stand-in for Krauss in 1978.
 Fier's work ethic brought a greater sense of structure to the sessions, but his perfectionist approach which involved re-doing takes over and over, clashed with guitarist Mayo Thompson who preferred more free-form guitar playing.
 Besides David Thomas, the band were not satisfied with the album, which Thompson labelled "Song of the Boring Man", he later stated:

 I was like the guitar player on those records.
 The unhappy guitar player on Song of the Bailing Man.
 By that time the really miserable guitar player.
 I kept thinking to myself, when Anton Fier was saying to me, here's this little thing [sings baroque line].
 As I understand it, all I need to do is get one of them right and you could fly it on to the whole session.
 Why don't you play it?
 It was that kind of a session.
 And we need some more tunes.
 Why doesn't someone just write some more tunes?
 I was ready to go home; I was pissed off.
 They hated me and I hated them by that time — it was just a miserable mess.
 Ravenstine doesn't talk to me still.

 Subsequently, tensions mounted during a U.S. tour in late 1982, exacerbating the fractures.
 Upon returning, the members avoided communication and after several months, the group acknowledged that Pere Ubu had effectively disbanded.